-- Centers utilize performance measures to track performance by center on at least a quarterly basis. - Centers have a system/method/process in place for continuous improvement. - Centers use the statewide customer feedback tool on a continual basis to assess customer satisfaction and to meet customers' needs. - Centers respond to customer feedback to improve service delivery. - Centers offer services to customers in a cost-efficient manner.
+- Centers utilize performance measures to track performance by center on at least a quarterly basis. - Centers have a system/method/process in place for continuous improvement. - Centers capture customer feedback using either a comment form/card or online form/tool to assess customer satisfaction and to meet customers' needs. - Centers respond to customer feedback to improve service delivery. - Centers offer services to customers in a cost-efficient manner.